JaySardhara/Video-Editor/README.md

 # Video-Editor

-Video Editor for Android based on FMPEG engine
+Video Editor for Android based on FFMPEG engine

 Android application for video editing